jiabraham/BLACK-STORM/README.md

 # black-storm
-This repository contains fun,small projects written in python including a GCD finder, LCM finder, and more each containing a README to establish specifics of functionality.
+This repository contains fun, small projects written in python including a GCD finder, LCM finder, and more each containing a README to establish specifics of functionality.